 It’s also a hard one to work out.
 I know Hong Kong calls itself Asia’s World City; but Seoul is like several dozen world cities in one.
 In the past few days, this single conurbation of nearly 10 million people has felt like New York’s Fifth Avenue and Brooklyn, a London village and a German suburb in addition to the more expected geographic allusions: a Tokyo sidestreet, a hip Taipei block, a Singaporean park.

-A traditional house in Bukchon
+1. A Traditional House in Bukchon

-Let’s start with a gentler side to Seoul’s aesthetic.
+Let’s start with a gentler side to Seoul’s architecture.
 Interior designer Teo Yang lives in my favourite part of Seoul, the hilly, arty village of Bukchon.
 Today he’s opening his 1920s house to readers – pilgrims, really – of an interiors magazine.
 Teo’s house, like Teo, is rooted in the traditions of the hanok (traditional Korean house).
 But as a traveller who studied design in Chicago and Pasadena, he also has a den of treasures.
 Pride of place: his first pair of designer trainers in a glass bell jar, a collection of art manuscripts and a showhome kitchen where, today, an upmarket lighting company is showing off its wares.

 Entrepreneurialism, heritage and the confidence to take what you want from the West and leave the rest: Teo’s is a very contemporary Seoul mindset.